- Academy Color Encoding System (ACES)

 So it looks like CTL would be worth using especially if you are working on saturated animated feature films !
 To sum it up, here are my personal ACES recommendations :

-- ACES 1.0.3 : very good config but some limitations as we have in the previous examples.
+- ACES 1.0.3 : very good config but some limitations as we have seen.

-- ACES 1.1 : improved version thanks to Thomas Mansencal who increased the shaper dynamic range.
+- ACES 1.1 : improved version with the increased shaper dynamic range.

-- OCIO 2.0 and ACES 2.0 should bring a perfect match to AMPAS CTL as stated in the roadmap.
+- ACES 2.0 and OCIO 2.0 should bring a perfect match to AMPAS CTL as stated in the roadmap.
 Beta testing will start after Siggraph 2020.

-- ACES CTL has been implemented through SynColor into Maya.
-No color shifting.
+- ACES CTL has been implemented through SynColor into Maya and also in Resolve.
+No color shifting due to loss of precision.

 If you’re keen on going down the CTL road, you may ask : how can I maintain a color management chain without OCIO ?
 That is a very tricky question.
 I don’t have the answer yet but Alex Fry was kind enough to share with us this Pure Nuke ACES RRT & ODT.